drshahizan/Python_EDA/assignment/hpdp/HANY/case_study2c/readme.md

 ### Recommendation
 Lux is ideal for users who seeks a quick and intuitive analysis of their data.
 Its seamless integration with Pandas DataFrames and straightforward syntax make it accessible for both beginners and experienced users looking for a swift exploratory data analysis (EDA) process.

-Moreover, It is suitable for projects with diverse visualization needs.
-It offers a diverse range of visualizations, including correlation, distribution, temporal, and geographical charts, catering to various analysis within a single tool.
+Moreover, It is suitable for projects with diverse visualisation needs.
+It offers a diverse range of visualisations, including correlation, distribution, temporal, and geographical charts, catering to various analysis within a single tool.

-In summary, Lux is well-suited for projects requiring quick and intuitive analyses, diverse visualization needs, collaborative exploration and  interactive dashboard creation.
+In summary, Lux is well-suited for projects requiring quick and intuitive analyses, diverse visualisation needs, collaborative exploration and  interactive dashboard creation.

 ## 8. Pros and Cons of Lux
 ### Pros